mcowellfau/Group3-CEN4010/README.md

 # Readme Information For Milestone 2

 Updated milestone 1 non-functional requirements.
-For the complete milestone 2 readme, see the GUI_Mockup_and_Readme's readme file.
+For the complete milestone 2 readme, see the M2/GUI_Mockup_and_Readme's readme file.